 A mortgage note is a promissory note secured by a specified mortgage loan.
 It’s a written agreement between the property seller and property buyer that requires the buyer to pay the seller a specific sum of money over certain period of time, including interest.

-A mortgage note is similar to a traditional mortgage in that it requires the property buyer to pay the seller monthly payments in order to occupy the real estate.
+A mortgage note is similar to a traditional mortgage in that it requires the property buyer to pay the seller regular payments in order to occupy the real estate.
 The seller serves as the lender and the buyer is the loan recipient.
 The seller owns the property after repaying the loan.

 What is a seller financed mortgage?